appsmithorg/appsmith-docs/how-to-guides/writing-javascript-in-appsmith.md

 Now, when you click on the random row’s in the table, you can see the text automatically changes its state to the product name.
 In this way, you can access and manipulate the state inside the widgets.
 Similarly, you can also, add images and many more for your applications.

-## **Performing Actions**
+## **Handling Events**

 Appsmith loves JavaScript!
-Whenever you want to write custom logic for certain action calls or API calls, you can customise with simple JS.
+Whenever you want to write custom logic for certain events, you can do that by writing JavaScript.
 For example, say, you want to show an alert whenever you’re searching through tables.
-You can select the row and can add logic to the **`onSeachTextChanged`** property.
+You can select the row and can add logic to the **`onSeachTextChanged`** event.

 ```javascript
 {{ showAlert(Table1.searchText) }}